 The total annual compensation generally payable to our non-employee directors is \$150,000.
 In addition, we pay an annual fee to the chair of the Audit Committee of \$10,000.
-We also made a one-time payment of \$9,000 in 2015 to each of Messrs.
-Goodwin and Robinson in respect of their services on a committee of the Board of Directors created to explore certain transactions.
 Fees to non-employee directors may be made by issuance of Common Shares, based on the value of such Common Shares at the date of issuance, rather than in cash, provided that any such issuance does not prevent such director from being determined to be independent and such shares are granted pursuant to a shareholder-approved plan or the issuance is otherwise exempt from NYSE listing requirements.
-Each non-employee director also received an initial one time grant of fully vested options to purchase 5,000 Common Shares under our Nonqualified Stock Option and Incentive Award Plan upon the date of the first meeting of our Board of Directors attended by such director.
-Affiliated directors are not separately compensated by us.
-All members of the Board of Directors are reimbursed for reasonable costs and expenses incurred in attending meetings of our Board of Directors.
+Each non-employee director also received an initial one time grant of fully vested options to purchase 5,000 Common Shares under our Nonqualified Stock Option and Incentive Award Plan upon the date of the first meeting of our Board of Directors are reimbursed for reasonable costs and expenses incurred in attending meetings of our Board of Directors.

-Director Compensation Table for 2015
+Director Compensation Table for 2017

-Name Fees Earned or Paid in Cash Stock Awards Option Awards(1) Total Paul R. Goodwin (2) \$ \$ 112,750 \$ 8,029 \$120,779 Ray M. Robinson \$ 102,750 \$ - \$ 8,029 \$110,779 Martin Tuchman \$ 93,750 \$ - \$ 8,029 \$101,779
+Name es Earned or aid in Cash Option Share Awards Awards (4) Total Paul R. Goodwin (1) \$ 75,000 \$ 85,000 \$ \$ 160,000 Ray M. Robinson (2) \$ 75,000 \$ 75,000 \$ \$ 150,000 Martin Tuchman (3) \$ - \$ 150,000 \$ \$ 150,000